AndyMark/AndyMark-Arduino-Examples/README.md

 Go to http://files.andymark.com/AndyMark_AM-2640_LED_setup.pdf for some simple hookup instructions.

+<b>NOTE: Make sure you do not apply more than 5V to these LED strips or you will destroy them!</b>

 Arduino info on how to install software libraries http://arduino.cc/en/Guide/Libraries

-If you are new to Arduino there is new training resource provided by a 3rd party here: http://www.arduinoclassroom.com/index.php/arduino-101
+If you are new to Arduino there is a nice new training resource provided by a 3rd party here: http://www.arduinoclassroom.com/index.php/arduino-101